 Licensure for programs offered at the Center for Psychological Studies are regulated at the state level and as such may vary from state to state.
 Individual eligibility should be verified periodically through careful review of state licensure regulations, which are subject to change.
-Degree conferral from an APA-accredited program does not ensure automatic acceptance of program curricula by a given state for the purpose of licensure.
+Degree conferral from the Center for Psychological Studies does not ensure automatic acceptance of program curricula by a given state for the purpose of licensure.
 Individual eligibility should be verified through careful review of the state licensure regulations for the state in which you plan to reside to determine its specific requirements.